 If the retailer doesn’t know what the customer wants, or ignores requests, clientele may lose interest and choose to shop elsewhere.
 Instead, the ideal course of action would be to learn about their consumers and then to learn about their interests.
 This provides the basis for developing a product mix that would be attractive to clientele.

 Surveys are probably the most common method of gathering information from customers, and are particularly useful for understanding the proportions of your customers that fit a particular description.

-If you have a larger number of customers, or will be using interviews or focus groups, you would need to select a subset (a sample) to contact.
+If your customer base is small, you potentially could contact all of your customers.
+If you have a larger number of customers, or will be using interviews or focus groups, you would need to select a subset – a sample – to contact.

 Interviews are most useful when you have a restricted set of issues you want to learn about but you’d also like to learn about those issues in-depth.